 Lease liabilities are effectively secured as the rights to the leased assets recognised in the financial statements revert to the lessor in the event of default.
-The carrying amounts of assets pledged as security for current and non-current borrowings are \$0.059 million (2016: \$0.123 million).
+At 30 June 2017, the carrying amounts of assets pledged as security for current and non-current borrowings were \$0.059 million.

-13 Non-current assets - Deferred tax assets
+14 Non-current assets - Deferred tax assets